 Some women need physical therapy, stabilization belts and pain medication to recover from SPD but most heal well within days to weeks with rest, heat, ice and maybe some Tylenol or ibuprofen (after delivery only).
 As the hormones that originally caused the cartilage to soften recede, the bones fuse together again.

 Deirdre's worried SPD might happen again with her next pregnancy and while that's a possibility, it's not an automatic deal.
 Many women who've had SPD with one baby go on to have others with no problem at all.
 It's a temporary, though painful condition and while there's no quick cure (we wish), you will heal.
 It's amazing how resilient we are after birth.

-Nadia’s pain is a little different and a little more common.
+Nadia's pain is a little different and a little more common.
 That shooting pain down her butt sure sounds like sciatic nerve pain to me.
-Nadia, I want you to talk to your doctor/midwife about it, to be certain, but what you’re describing is really similar to what lots of women experience in pregnancy.
-You describe a twinge that hurts but isn’t crazy painful.
-The sciatic nerve branches off the spinal cord and runs right down the middle of your buttock (there’s a sciatic nerve branch in each hip) and down into your leg.
+Nadia should talk to her doctor/midwife about it, to be certain, but what she's describing is really similar to what lots of women experience in pregnancy.
+You describe a twinge that hurts but isn't crazy painful.
+The sciatic nerve branches off the spinal cord and runs right down the middle of your buttock (there's a sciatic nerve branch in each hip) and down into your leg.
 As your baby gets bigger and your uterus presses more weight on your back, the nerve gets irritated.
-Some women say it’s like hitting your funny bone in your hip.
+Some women say it's like hitting your funny bone in your hip.
 Others describe it as a shock-like feeling.
 Still others just say it hurts.
-Plain and simple, it’s a pain in the butt.
+Plain and simple, it's a pain in the butt.